swiftlang/swift-docc-symbolkit/Sources/SymbolKit/SymbolKit.docc/GraphFormatExtensions.md

 You can now easily edit this information on an existing Symbol Graph.

-Before you can encode and decode this information, you need to register your custom Mixin on your encoder/decoder using ``CustomizableCoder/register(symbolMixins:)`` / ``CustomizableCoder/register(relationshipMixins:)``, respectively.
+Before you can encode and decode this information, you need to register your custom Mixin on your encoder/decoder using ``SymbolGraph/Symbol/register(mixins:to:)`` / ``SymbolGraph/Relationship/register(mixins:to:)``, respectively.
 If you forget this step, you custom mixins will be ignored!

+- Note: There exist handy shorcuts on Foundation's `JSONEncoder` and `JSONDecoder` for all the registration functions.

 ```swift
 // prepare encoder and decoder to deal with custom mixin